 Entry to this qualification will typically require a minimum of an honours degree (or equivalent qualification) in science or a science-related subject (including psychological sciences, health science, mental health nursing or medicine).
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc Admissions Panel.
+Depending on your previous qualifications or experience, some background study may be necessary prior to registering for this qualification or its constituent modules.
+For further advice, please contact the MSc Admissions Panel.
 All teaching is in English and your proficiency in the English language should be adequate for study at postgraduate level.
 If English is not your first language, we strongly recommend that you have achieved an International English Language Testing System (IELTS) score of at least 7.

 Months of entry

 This postgraduate qualification is designed for those with an academic or professional interest in mental health science and the biological and psychological underpinnings of this discipline.
 It equips students with the necessary skills to critically evaluate the current literature, discuss contemporary issues and communicate a critical understanding of key topics in mental health science.
 Those who qualify from this programme, will have carried out an academically rigorous research project, and have developed the skills and knowledge that are relevant for pursuing a research career, for employment, and to inform professional practice.